Southern Airways Flight 242: Accident location

-The NTSB identified the accident site in its report as "Highway 92 Spur, bisecting New Hope, GA".
-They also include the geographical coordinates.
-In addition, the NTSB report includes a depiction of the accident site, hand drawn as a circled 'X' on an aviation sectional chart.
-Highway designations have been changed as of 2006.
+The NTSB identified the accident site in its report as "Highway 92 Spur, bisecting New Hope, GA", and also included the geographical coordinates.
+In addition, the NTSB report includes a depiction of the accident site, hand-drawn as a circled "X" on an aviation sectional chart.
+Highway designations had been changed as of 2006.
 The road section used for the forced landing, formerly called Georgia State Route 92 Spur, is now called Dallas–Acworth Highway (formerly Georgia State Route 381).

 The small Georgia community of New Hope, in Paulding County, where a memorial and reunion were held by survivors and family members 20 years after the accident in 1997, now hosts a memorial and reunion annually near the crash site.
 The site is 11 mi from Cartersville Airport and 15.5 mi from Dobbins AFB.
 Cornelius Moore Field, between Cedartown and Rockmart, was about 20.5 mi behind them at the time of the crash.

-Local residents and victims' family have formed the nonprofit New Hope Memorial Flight 242 Inc. to provide "an annual memorial service, survivor's reunion and a monument."
+Local residents and victims' families formed the nonprofit New Hope Memorial Flight 242, Inc., to provide "an annual memorial service, survivor's reunion and a monument."
 New Hope Memorial installed a Georgia state historical marker at the southwest corner of the New Hope Cemetery, located about a half mile southwest of the crash site.